ciaraosull/project-5-time-hoppers/README.md

 Django’s setting DEBUG was set to False after development for deployment to prevent access to error screens revealing code or database entries.

-Django allauth was used to set up user registration and Django’s LoginRequiredMixin and UserPassesTestMixin were used to ensure only signed in users and authors can edit / delete their own posts or comments etc.
+Django allauth was used to set up user registration and Django’s LoginRequiredMixin and UserPassesTestMixin were used to ensure only signed in users and authors can edit / delete their own reviews etc.

 Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site to prevent valid requests to the backend server being created for malicious purposes.